zaphar/jeremy.marzhillstudios.com/content/perception-is-sticky.md

 is colored as a result.
 Both negative and positive perceptions tend to be somewhat misinformed.
 A negative perception will usually blow things out of proportion.
 It will paint things in an overly negative light and discount the positive aspects of a situation.
+A positive perception will downplay certain events and rationalize others.

-Perception can create worry where it's not warranted.
-It can create unrealistic hope.
+Perception can create worry where it's not warranted or it can create unrealistic hope.
 It colors our reality in ways that can prevent rational and realistic expectations.
 The more out of line with reality a perception is the more incorrect the reactions to events will be.

 # Great leaders shift perceptions